 I personally use a very old spring scale which is no longer made.
 Most of the modern ones I have seen are cheaply made, although if I was buying today there are two models I will consider.

 Budget option: Rapala tube scale is my budget pick.
 Good accuracy, comfortable handle, and corrosion resistance due to stainless steel construction.
 My only complaint is that the ‘measure’ is a sticker and the adhesive might eventually fail.
-Available in 15, 25, and 50lb models.
-You can check it out here on amazon.
+Available in 15, 25, and 50-lb models.

 Premium option: Manley Brass Fishing Scale.
-Extremely well built from corrosion-resistant brass, should last life a time.
+Extremely well-built from corrosion-resistant brass, should last life a time.
 8.5″ long.
 Also good to accurately test drag settings.
-Maxes out at 50lb, Check the price on Amazon here.
+Maxes out at 50lb.

 Electronic scales function in a very similar way to hand scales but give a digital readout.
 Due to their internal electronics, they also tend to be less reliable.

-Electronic scales batteries run on batteries, mine seem to be flat whenever I need to use them.
-I have owned a few electronic scales over the years and while fairly accurate corrosion usually ends up killing them.
+Electronic scales run on batteries, mine always seem to be flat whenever I need them the most.
+I have owned a few pairs of electronic scales over the years and while fairly accurate corrosion usually ends up killing them.
+Although, I do use them for inshore fishing as well, which might be the cause of their short life expectancy.

 In general, when wading.
-I still prefer a mechanical scale because the design is more compact and they fit better into a pocket.
+I still prefer a mechanical scale because the design is more compact and they fit better into my vest pocket.

 I can not really give any recommendations for brands, because there are too many and all the ones I own eventually die.
 If you do buy one made sure it can be calibrated.